kskarthik5/gpa/README.md

 https://coolgpa.herokuapp.com/

-Drag the following in order to authenticate
+Perform the following in order to authenticate
-7 to blue square
+- 7 to blue square
-2 to green square
+- 2 to green square
-1 to red sqaure
+- 1 to red sqaure